magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 * Alpha code is not production quality and will contain bugs.
 Report these bugs as GitHub issues, please!

 * Alpha code is for testing and training only.
 Do not use Alpha Software for production deployments.
-Any sites developed with Alpha software will require significant reworking to
+Any sites developed with Alpha software will require significant reworking to accomodate future code updates.

-Future platform updates will require sites developed using Alpha Software to be reworked

-* No technical support available for problems you encounter during Alpha evaluation.
+* No technical support is available for problems you encounter during Alpha evaluation.

 * You cannot share Alpha code with anyone external to your organization.

 ### Participants

 How you participate in this evaluation depends upon which code base you'll be downloading and evaluating: CE, EE, and/or B2B.

 #### CE Evaluation participants

 We invite any Magento community member to participate in the Magento 2.2.0 CE Alpha evaluation.

 #### EE and B2B Evaluation participants